 However, for financial liabilities that are designated as at FVTPL, the amount of change in the fair value of the financial liability that is attributable to changes in the credit risk of that liability is recognized in separate statement of comprehensive income, unless the recognition of the effects of changes in the liability's credit risk in other comprehensive income would create or enlarge an accounting mismatch separate statement of in profit or loss.
-The remaining amount of change in the fair value of liability is recognized in a separate statement of profit or loss.
+The remaining amount of change in the fair value of liability is recognized in separate statement of profit or loss.
+Changes in fair value attributable to a financial liability's credit risk that are recognized in separate statement of comprehensive income are not subsequently reclassified to separate statement of profit or loss; instead, they are transferred to retained earnings upon derecognition of the financial liability.